Colorado State Rams football: Steve Fairchild era (2008–2011)

 In December 2007, Colorado State University announced that the National Football League's Buffalo Bills offensive coordinator Steve Fairchild would be returning to his alma mater to serve as head coach.

 CSU surprised in its first year under Fairchild.
-After a 38–17 loss to Colorado in his debut, Fairchild won his first game with CSU, a home victory over Sacramento State 23–20 thanks to a Ben DeLine field goal.
+After a 38–17 loss to Colorado in his debut, Fairchild got his first win with CSU, a home victory over Sacramento State 23–20 thanks to a Ben DeLine field goal.
 The Rams followed that up with a 28–25 win over Houston one week later.
 However, CSU would lose 5 of their next 7 games, including tight home losses to conference powers TCU (13–7) and BYU (45–42).
 CSU rallied to win their final two games, with their 31–20 victory at Wyoming, securing their sixth win and a berth in the New Mexico Bowl.
 Underdogs to Fresno State, CSU won a 40–35 thriller for their first bowl victory since the 2001 New Orleans Bowl.
 The star of the game (and most of the season) was senior RB Gartrell Johnson, who ran for a career-high 285 yards and added 90 receiving yards.
 His 375 total yards were the most for one player in bowl history.
 He ran for two touchdowns, the final being a game winning 77-yard touchdown run in the fourth quarter.
 Johnson would be named first team all-MWC following the season.
 Fairchild became the first coach in CSU history to post a winning season in his first year with the program.